1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Constipation After Surgery: Why It Happens and How to Manage It

-Section 1: Why Constipation Happens After Surgery
+Section 1: The Cause of Constipation Following Surgery

 Dr. Bharat Pothuri, a Houston-based surgeon, explains: